AzadMazad/clusSearch/README.md

 ## Steps

 ClusSearch consists of 17 Bash scripts that are executed sequentially, as well as additional R scripts which are called to run Admixtools2 functions or to allow effective data-frame manipulation.
 The Bash scripts start with a number corresponding to execution order.
 The R scripts end with numbers corresponding to the steps by which they are called.
 All scripts as well as some default parameters are stored in clusSearch/.scripts.
 Below, every step is detailed, stating the exact name of the shell script and any subscripts called and describing the step's process.
-Parameter set items are specified by the parameters name in single quotes, e.g. 'output_folder'.
+Parameters set by the user are specified by the parameters name in single quotes, e.g. 'output_folder'.

-#### STEP 1: Initial .ind file manipulation
+#### STEP 1: Manipulating .ind file to have unique population IDs
 **Script**: 1_initial_indfile_manipulation.sh